-FAQ: AI generated segment names
+FAQ: AI generated cluster names

-It should be pointed out that any political, racial or sexual connotations are based on public, explicit descriptions by the individuals within the segments, but these should have been filtered out within the name recommendations.
+It should be pointed out that any political, racial or sexual connotations are based on public, explicit descriptions by the individuals within the cluster, but these should have been filtered out within the name recommendations.

 Occasionally, you may still see the previous format of two bio keywords appearing as the label in cases where our AI approach returned results deemed inappropriate or offensive.